-Since the Sea Level Rise: A Technical Guidance for Dorchester County document was written in 2008, the County has included the majority of the recommendations into their management codes and plans.
+Since the technical guidance document was written in 2008, the county has included the majority of the recommendations into its management codes and plans.
 Dorchester’s population, housing, infrastructure, and critical facilities are better prepared for future climate conditions and impacts as a result.

 Hitt, J. (2021).
 Sea Level Rise Guidance for Dorchester County, Maryland [Case study on a project of the Maryland Chesapeake and Coastal Program].
 Version 2.0.
 Product of EcoAdapt’s State of Adaptation Program.
 Retrieved from CAKE: https://www.cakex.org/case-studies/sea-level-rise-guidance-dorchester-county-maryland (Last updated October 2021)